chenjingheng0607/FYP-Code-Switching-Detection-in-Malaysia/README.md

     git clone https://github.com/chenjingheng0607/FYP-Code-Switching-Detection-in-Malaysia.git
     cd FYP-Code-Switching-Detection-in-Malaysia
     ```

+3. Create a folder called "dataset" and download all the dataset from the file "datasetLink.txt".
+Place the dataset into the folder.

-3. Create a virtual environment and install dependencies:
+4. Create a virtual environment and install dependencies:
     ```sh
     uv sync
     ```